such-research/RustaCUDA/README.md

 Next, download the `resources/add.ptx` file from the RustaCUDA repository and place it in the resources directory for your application.

-The *examples/* directory contains sample code that helps getting started.
+The `examples/` directory contains sample code that helps getting started.
-To execute the most simple example, (adding two numbers on GPU), place this code to your `main.rs` file.
+To execute the most simple example, (adding two numbers on the CUDA device), place this code to your `main.rs` file.

 ```rust